Extra-judicial political repression in 1968 (2.1)

 34. Yuly Kim

-a teacher of Russian language and literature at the residential school for physics and mathematics at Moscow State University and the author and performer of several well-known songs; a signatory to the Letters of 116, 44 and 170, the appeals (with Ilya Gabai and Pyotr Yakir) “To figures in science, culture and the arts” and to the Budapest conference [CCE 1.4].
+Teacher of Russian language and literature, residential school for physics & mathematics (Moscow State University); author and performer of several well-known songs; signed the Letters of 116, 44 and 170, and the Appeals (with Ilya Gabai and Pyotr Yakir) “To Figures in Science, Culture and the Arts” and to the Budapest conference (CCE 1.4).

-He has been dismissed from his post “at his own request” and prevented from giving public performances of his songs; arrangements for him to act in the leading role in a film have been broken off.
+Dismissed from post “at his own request”; prevented from giving public performances of his songs; arrangements for him to act the leading role in a film broken off.

 35. Alexander Kon

-physicist at the Institute of Atmospheric Physics, signed the Letter of 120, expelled from the Komsomol.
+Physicist, Institute of Atmospheric Physics, signed the Letter of 120.
+Expelled from Komsomol.

 36. Vladimir Konev